-Identified Community Health Need - Children & Youth Well-Being Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments Provide an injury and violence prevention program for children, adolescents and young adults throughout SDC. a.
-Through the Health and Science Pipeline Initiative high school students around injury and violence prevention and health care career readiness.
-Ongoing SMH Community Health Educator Education Collaboration Workforce Development In FY 2021, Sharp's ThinkFirst program intended to offer numerous educational opportunities for community students and residents.
-However, due to COVID-19, many activities were canceled or severely limited.
-With the partnership and financial support of the Health and Science Pipeline Initiative (HASPI) in FY 2021, Sharp's ThinkFirst program provided injury prevention education to 225 students from Chula Vista High School.
-The HASPI programs consisted of one- to two-hour virtual classes on topics including the modes of injury; disability awareness; the anatomy and physiology of the brain and spinal cord; and career opportunities in physical rehabilitation.
-These programs were enhanced by powerful testimonies from Sharp's VIPs (Voices for Injury Prevention).
+Identified Community Health Need - Children & Youth Well-Being Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments 1.
+Increase education and awareness of high school students in SDC's east region around injury prevention, and health care career readiness in these areas (e.g., rehabilitation). a.
+Through Sharp's ThinkFirst program, continue to partner with Health and Science Pipeline Initiative (HASPI) to increase unintentional injury and associated health career awareness.
+Ongoing Sharp Community Health Educator Education Collaboration Career Pathway Programs In FY 2021, Sharp's ThinkFirst program intended to offer numerous educational opportunities for community students and residents, but many activities were paused or limited due to the COVID-19 pandemic.
+More than 70 of these community members were students in grades nine through 12 who are part of the Health and Science Pipeline Initiative (HASPI) program.
+HASPI is a network of educators, community organizations and health care industry representatives who collaborate to increase awareness of health and medical career opportunities, improve science proficiency in schools and prepare students for future health care careers.
+Through the partnership and financial support from HASPI in FY 2021, Sharp's ThinkFirst program offered virtual education presentations to schools in the east region.
+The HASPI programs consisted of one- to two-hour virtual classes on various topics including the modes of injury; disability awareness; the anatomy and physiology of the brain and spinal cord; and career opportunities in physical rehabilitation.
+Classes were enhanced by powerful testimonies from Sharp's VIPs (Voices for Injury Prevention).
 Virtual presentations included question-and-answer segments to enhance the feeling of connectedness between the students and the VIP speakers.
 Despite the virtual format, students showed greater engagement and participation compared to previous in-person presentations.
-Background: Sharp's ThinkFirst/Sharp on Survival program is a chapter of the ThinkFirst National Injury Prevention Foundation, a nonprofit organization dedicated to preventing brain, spinal cord, and other traumatic injuries through education, research and advocacy.
-HASPI is a collaborative network of educators, community organizations and health care industry representatives all working together to increase health and medical career awareness, improve science proficiency in schools and prepare students for future health care careers.
+Background: Sharp's ThinkFirst/Sharp on Survival program is a chapter of the ThinkFirst National Injury Prevention Foundation, a nonprofit organization